-Minimum Technical Score: Technical proposals must receive at least Insert number, (e.g. 70 percent or 42 points) of the total points available for the Technical Score to be considered responsive to the RFP requirements.
+Minimum Technical Score: Technical proposals must receive at least 40 of the total points available for the Technical Score to be considered responsive to the RFP requirements.

 The technical proposal evaluation score and cost proposal evaluation score will be added together to determine the total evaluation score.